mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ### Factory

 We'll want to create domain objects in many different ways.
-We create objects using a factory from the raw sql rows, raw json, or the [Active Record](/blank?todo=active-record) that's returned from your ORM tool.
+We map to domain objects using a factory that operates raw sql rows, raw json, or the [Active Record](/blank?todo=active-record) that's returned from your ORM tool (like Sequelize or TypeORM).

 We might also want to create domain objects from templates using the [prototype pattern](/blank?todo=prototype-pattern) or through the use of an [abstract factory](/blank?todo=abstract-factory).

 ### Domain Events